okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/auth-overview/index.md

 Although OpenID Connect (OIDC) is built on top of OAuth 2.0, the specification uses slightly different terms for the roles in the flows:

 - The "OpenID provider", which is the authorization server that issues the ID token.
 In this case Okta is the OpenID provider.
-- The "end-user" whose information is contained in the ID token.
+- The "end user" whose information is contained in the ID token.
 - The "relying party", which is the client application that requests the ID token from Okta.

-- The "ID token" is issued by the OpenID Provider and contains information about the End-User in the form of claims.
+- The "ID token" is issued by the OpenID Provider and contains information about the End User in the form of claims.
-- A "claim" is a piece of information about the End-User.
+- A "claim" is a piece of information about the End User.

 The high-level flow looks the same for both OIDC and regular OAuth 2.0 flows, the primary difference being simply that an OIDC flow results in an ID token, in addition to any access or refresh tokens.